opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/basemaps.rst

       * URL of the basemap.
       * ``http://tile.basemapprovider.io/{z}/{x}/{y}.png``
     * * Subdomains
       * Subdomains of the basemap (provided by the basemap provider).
+Subdomains must be separated with a comma.
-      * abcd
+      * a,b,c,d
     * * Zoom min
       * Minimum zoom available (the most global view we can have of the map).
       * 1